basecamp/policies/privacy/index.md

 ### Geolocation data

-We log the full IP address used to sign up a product account and retain that for use in mitigating future spammy signups.
+For most of our products, we log the full IP address used to sign up a product account and retain that for use in mitigating future spammy signups.
 We also log all account access by full IP address for security and fraud prevention purposes, and we keep this login data for as long as your product account is active.

 ### Website interactions